 Which Illnesses Have Been Linked to AFFF?

-Two PFAS chemicals or compounds are found in firefighting foam; perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-PFAS compounds are known as "forever chemicals" due to how slowly they break down in both the environment and the human body over time.
-When an individual is exposed to PFAS compounds over an extended period of time, the chemicals will accumulate in the body.
+Two PFAS chemicals or compounds are found in firefighting foam: perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+PFAS compounds are "forever chemicals" because they slowly break down in the environment and the human body over time.
+When an individual is exposed to PFAS compounds over an extended period, the chemicals accumulate in the body.

 PFAS contamination is so common throughout the U.S., thanks to AFFF and other common products, including non-stick cookware and stain-resistant carpeting, that most people contain the substance in their blood.